ITT23/assignment-02-digital-signal-processing-vairasza/README.md

 9. the rectangles are coloured red and green after evaluating the result
 10. you get to the next level with a longer sequence after beating the current level

+### Known Bugs

+1. when leaving the game by pressing ESC, the macos sound driver the game becomes unresponsive and a different thread raises an exception (pyaudio) that can not be captured because it is in a different thread (RuntimeError: cannot join current thread). sometimes it crashes due to a segmentation fault. i dont know where the bug can be captured.

 ## Whistle Input

 1. start it in terminal with `python whistle-input.py [gui]`